Schools can arrange visits to the Tramway Museum for any day of the week. Our Education Unit volunteers are delighted to attend on these occasions.

 An experienced teacher provides a lesson on syllabus objectives in the display hall.
 After a brief introduction, the children are taken to the various older Sydney trams models, most of which they can clamber aboard.
 It’s a physically active lesson!
 Schools will usually ensure that these groups are about the size of a class.

-A time-table is prepared allowing different groups to be engaged on different activities at the one time.
+A timetable is prepared to allow different groups to be engaged in different activities at the one time.